slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### The rise of hacking armies

+2021-05-10

+- Armies are slowly morphing.

 ### SpaceX won contract to develop spacecraft to land astronauts on the moon

 2021-05-05